lucasvanlierop/website/source/_posts/2017-06-25-accessing-your-docker-app-via-a-domain-name-using-traefik.md

 While Træfɪk itself is a Go binary you - off course - run it as a Docker container.
 There's even an [example Docker Compose configuration](https://docs.traefik.io/#docker).

-Note that I prefer to explicitely enable services to be proxies by Træfɪk rather than having it autodetect all containers.
+Note that I prefer to explicitly enable services to be proxies by Træfɪk rather than having it autodetect all containers.
 This can be achieved by running it with `--docker.exposedbydefault=false`.

 For all other options: Træfɪk has pretty good [documentation](https://docs.traefik.io/)